SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     which should show you all available images.
 You should see the `busybox` image that we just downloaded.

-5. Let's try to run this image
+5. Let's try to run this image.

     ```bash
     docker run busybox